tooniez/markprompt/README.md

 Markprompt comes with React and Web components that make it easy to build a prompt interface on top of the Markprompt API.
 With a single line of code, you can provide a prompt interface to your React application.
 Follow the steps in the [Markprompt docs](https://markprompt.com/docs#components) to get started, or explore the [source code](https://github.com/motifland/markprompt-js).

 Also, try out the [Markprompt starter template](https://github.com/motifland/markprompt-starter-template) for a fully working Next.js + Tailwind project.

-## Usage

-Currently, the Markprompt API has basic protection against misuse when making requests from public websites, such as rate limiting, IP blacklisting, allowed origins, and prompt moderation.
-These are not strong guarantees against misuse though, and it is always safer to expose an API like Markprompt's to authenticated users, and/or in non-public systems using private access tokens.
-We do plan to offer more extensive tooling on that front (hard limits, spike protection, notifications, query analysis, flagging).

 ## Data retention